Kanchenjunga Circuit Trek

 After breakfast, drive back to Taplejung on a shared Jeep, which takes about 5 hours to get to Taplejung.
 Overnight at the lodge in Tapl

-After breakfast, drive back to Bhadrapur which takes about 9-10 hours.
-Overnight at hotel in Bhadrapur.
+After breakfast, drive back to Bhadrapur, which takes about 9–10 hours.
+Overnight at a hotel in Bhadrapur.

 After breakfast, fly back to Kathmandu, which takes about 45 minutes to get to the Kathmandu domestic airport terminal.
 Upon arrival in Kathmandu, transfer to the hotel.
 Check into the hotel and rest for refreshments.
 Enjoy the free time by shopping at souvenir shops or hanging around Thamel (the tourist hub).
 Overnight at the hotel in Kathmandu.